Inhomogeneous random 2-SAT: Solving 2-SAT using the implication digraph

 \subsection{Comparison to previous work on inhomogeneous random (di)graphs}

+As discussed in Section~\ref{ssec:Heuristics}, a central aspect of our proof lies in estimating the probability that certain special (`contradictory') cycles occur in inhomogeneous random digraphs $\G(n,\overrightarrow{W})$.
+In this section, we review several foundational results on inhomogeneous random graphs and digraphs, which concern the appearance of a giant component.
+We will remark at the end of this section that, while our main results concern contradictory cycles, these two phenomena are likely related, though we do not rely on this connection in our arguments.

-One of the central results in the theory of random graphs is that the Erdős–Rényi random graph of order $n$ and edge probability $\frac{c}{n}$ undergoes a phase transition at $c = 1$ with respect to the emergence of a giant component.
-Specifically, the largest component in such a graph is, with high probability, of order $o(n)$ if $c < 1$, and of order $\Theta(n)$ if $c > 1$.
+A cornerstone of random graph theory is the well-known phase transition in the Erdős–Rényi random graph on $n$ vertices with edge probability $\frac{c}{n}$.
+This model exhibits a sharp threshold at $c=1$: when $c<1$, the largest connected component is, with high probability, of order $o(n)$, whereas for $c>1$, a unique giant component of order $\Theta(n)$ emerges.

-Bollobás, Janson, and Riordan~\cite{bollobas2007PhaseTransition} studied a generalization of this phenomenon for a sparse inhomogeneous random graph model $\mathbb{H}(n,U)$, parametrized by an $L^1$-graphon $U$ defined on a space $\Lambda$.
-Let us recall the simplest version of their model.\footnote{ The full model of Bollobás, Janson, and Riordan is more general, informally allowing for different random perturbations for each $n$.} The vertex set of $\mathbb{H}(n,U)$ is $[n]$.
-To generate the edges, we first sample $x_1,\ldots,x_n \in \Lambda$ independently according to the distribution $\lambda$.
-Each edge $ij$ is then included independently with probability $\min\left\{1,\frac{U(x_i,x_j)}{n}\right\}$.
-This model has been a subject of extensive subsequent research.
+Bollobás, Janson, and Riordan~\cite{bollobas2007PhaseTransition} extended this phenomenon to a sparse inhomogeneous random graph model $\mathbb{H}(n,U)$, parameterized by an almost everywhere continuous $L^1$-graphon $U$ defined on a metric probability space $\Lambda$ with measure $\lambda$.
+In their simplest setting, the vertex set of $\mathbb{H}(n,U)$ is $[n]$, and vertices $x_1,\dots,x_n \in \Lambda$ are sampled independently according to~$\lambda$.
+Each edge $ij$ is then included independently with probability $\min\{1,U(x_i,x_j)/n\}$.
+This model and its variants have since been widely studied.
+The general framework of~\cite{bollobas2007PhaseTransition} also allows for more flexible vertex-type sampling and for random perturbations depending on~$n$, but such generality requires $U$ to be almost everywhere continuous.

-Our model $\G(n,\overrightarrow{W})$ of random digraphs, introduced in Section~\ref{ssec:RandomDigraph}, is very similar to this model—or rather, to its directed counterpart.
-This directed version was first explored by Bloznelis, Götze, and Jaworski~\cite{ND}, and later by Cao and Olvera-Cravioto~\cite{InhomogeneousRandomDigraphs}.
-We now explain these works and their relevance to our project.
+Our random digraph model $\G(n,\overrightarrow{W})$, introduced in Section~\ref{ssec:RandomDigraph}, is closely related to this framework, or more precisely, to its directed analogue.
+This directed setting was first analyzed in a restricted case by Bloznelis, Götze, and Jaworski~\cite{ND}, and later extended by Cao and Olvera-Cravioto~\cite{InhomogeneousRandomDigraphs}.
+We next summarize their results and explain their relevance to our work.